1andDone/blackjack/README.md

 ![Card Counter Figure 1](/documentation/card_counter_fig1.png?raw=true)
 ![Back Counter Figure 1](/documentation/back_counter_fig1.png?raw=true)

 The two plots above are only created for players that count cards.
-These plots show the net winnings per shoe for each player for each hand played at a given true count.
+These plots show the net winnings per shoe for each hand played at a given true count for an individual player.

 ![Card Counter Figure 2](/documentation/card_counter_fig2.png?raw=true)
 ![Back Counter Figure 2](/documentation/back_counter_fig2.png?raw=true)

 The two plots above are only created for players that count cards.
-These plots show the net cumulative net winnings per shoe for each player for each hand played at a given true count.
+These plots show the net cumulative net winnings per shoe for each hand played at a given true count for an individual player.

 ![Card Counter Figure 3](/documentation/card_counter_fig3.png?raw=true)
 ![Average Figure 3](/documentation/average_fig3.png?raw=true)